 What This Number Means: Reading Your Pixel-to-Inch Output

-Above 300 DPI at target size means headroom to go larger or crop tighter.
-Below 200 at arm’s-length viewing means visible softness.
-Between 200 and 300 is the grey zone — acceptable for some substrates and distances, not for others.
+Above 300 DPI at target size, you have headroom to go larger or crop tighter.
+Anything below 200 at arm’s-length viewing will look visibly soft.
+The 200 to 300 range is a grey zone, acceptable for some substrates and viewing distances but not others.
 Check with your vendor before committing.

 Mistakes to Avoid Before Sending Files to Print

 - Screen DPI ≠ print DPI.
-A monitor at 96 or 144 PPI renders everything sharply because it is backlit.
-Paper is not.
+A monitor at 96 or 144 PPI renders everything sharply because it's backlit.
+Paper isn't.
 What looks crisp on screen can print soft if the pixel count is too low for the physical size.

 - Sizing before CMYK conversion.
 Converting RGB to CMYK after finalizing dimensions can shift colours in dark tones.
 Convert first, then set final size so you catch gamut-shift artefacts before press.